kubermatic/docs/content/changelog/2.12/_index.en.md

 - It is now possible to configure an http proxy on a Seed.
 This will result in the proxy being used for all control plane pods in that seed that talk to a cloudprovider and for all machines in that Seed, unless its overriden on Datacenter level.
 - The cert-manager Helm chart now allows configuring extra values for its controllers args and env vars.
 - A fix for CVE-2019-11253 for clusters that were created with a Kubernetes version &lt; 1.14 was deployed
+- The memory requests and limits of the Kubermatic API were increased, because the port-fowarding used for the Kubernetes Dashboard and Openshift Console is very memory-intensive

 **Monitoring and logging:**